 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Kripke narrates her role in advancing the status of women at the institution, beginning with her role in writing a report on the status of women and minorities.
+In this chapter, Dr. Kripke narrates her role in advancing the status of women at the institution, beginning with her role in writing a report on the status of women and minorities.
 (She credits the administration with allowing the committee full access to all records to prepare this report.)
 She details the gender inequities at MD Anderson and lists the other women with whom she partnered to help start, first, the Organization for Women (1989) that included faculty and administrative staff, and then the Women Faculty Organization (1990) to address issues unique to women faculty.
 She also tells a significant anecdote about how she realized that she herself had the institutional power to do something about gender inequity.
 She notes that it is important for high-ranking women to advocate for gender equity in order for the initiatives to have credibility (rather than seeming self-serving).
 She talks about the process of assessing what women faculty needed and lists the changes they were able to effect (parental leave time, annual salary reviews, etc.).
 She explains that prior to her retirement she created the position of Associate Vice President for Women Faculty (leading to the creation of the Office of Women Faculty Programs) to insure that there would be a high-ranking individual to highlight women's issues at the institution.
 She underscores that even when there are more women being hired, it's necessary to aggressively address gender inequities in order for women to be given equal chances for career advancement, for their achievements to be recognized as equal to men's, etc. She then reflects on how her work as an activist for women influenced her own leadership and offers thoughts on her own leadership style: a consensus builder with a sense of how to pick the right battles.
 Dr. Kripke explains that she gave up traveling so she could achieve the same kind of excellence in her administrative work as she had in her research.
 She notes her open-door policy and believes that faculty appreciated her accessibility.

 -